 The outbreak of the coronavirus pandemic has resulted in governments worldwide enacting emergency measures to control the spread of the virus.
-As a result, management expects there could be an overall decline in revenue due to the cancellation of special events and reduced individual and corporate giving in fiscal 2021.
+As a result, an overall decline in revenue may occur due to the deferral of special events and reduced individual giving in fiscal 2022.